 Then there's the A.I. in Watch Dogs Legion.
 It's horrendous.
 I still get my butt kicked when I am surrounded by enemies but there is a consistency with enemies not noticing you take down enemies standing right next to them.
 They also won't notice you from stealth mode unless you are directly in front of them.
 If you are to the side, it's like you're behind them.
 Also, running over people in the streets does nothing.
 Nobody gets alarmed, nobody calls the police.
 Nothing happens.
 And if you do end up in a cop chase for whatever reason, you can escape them by taking three turns on the street.
 It's nonsense.

 Audio logs can only be listened to while in the menu system.
 Why was that changed?
 In both 1 and 2 you listened to them as you moved through the world.
 (This has been patched now.)
 There are just so many things about this game that are actually worse than the first two.
-It's crazy to me that I struggled for so long with this and after it all, I think it's the best game in the series.
+It's crazy to me that I struggled for so long with this and after it all, I think it's the best campaign in the series.
 Once I got much further into the game (probably twenty hours) and started moving further through the campaign missions, it started blowing my mind.
 The story is great.
 The missions are often unique and special.
 The environments are insanely epic.
 It rocks.

 Watch Dogs Legion could still use some polish when it comes to the melee combat.
 They kind of turned it into a brawler early on but once I unlocked characters with badass abilities (such as the Hitman) and weapons, I stopped doing normal melee combat as often.
 But if they were to polish it, fighting against walls always sucks in games where melee combat isn't the main focus so that would be one place to work on.
 Also, the parry system could use some work and more animations along with the melee itself.